dzakyatha/dzakyatha/README.md

 <h1 align="center">Hi!
 I'm Dzaky</h1>
 <p align="justify">
-I'm a 2nd year undergraduate student of Information Systems & Technology at Bandung Institute Technology with deep interest in Data Science and Artificial Intelligence.
+I'm a 2nd year undergraduate student of Information Systems & Technology at Bandung Institute Technology with deep interest in Data Science and Data Analytics.
 I’m experienced using Python and SQL for solving data-driven problems and actively participate in several Data Analytics competitions.
-Committed to continuous learning, I’m looking forward to develop my knowledge and skills in data and AI.
+Committed to continuous learning, I’m looking forward to develop my knowledge and skills in data.
 Feel free to reach me out!
 </p>

 ---